-- 1) Faculty, peer, nursing and support staff evaluation forms from each rotation (360° evaluation process) - 2) ABSITE scores - 3) The six ACGME Competencies - 4) Attendance and participation in conference - 5) Oral (Mock) exam by faculty and community members (senior residents) - 6) Resident operative experience tracking (Record Keeping of Cases) - 7) Duty Hour log (Record Keeping of hours) - 8) Clinical Competency Committee Meetings (biannually for each resident)
+- Faculty, peer, nursing and support staff evaluation forms from each rotation (360° evaluation process) - 2) ABSITE scores - 3) The six ACGME Competencies - 4) Attendance and participation in conference - 5) Oral (Mock) exam by faculty and community members (senior residents) - 6) Resident operative experience tracking (Record Keeping of Cases) - 7) Duty Hour log (Record Keeping of hours) - 8) Clinical Competency Committee Meetings (biannually for each resident)

-An evaluation form is completed for each resident every month no matter the length of the rotation.
-Any negative evaluations will be brought to the attention of the Program Director, who will bring it to the attention of the resident.
-Measures to correct the problem will be addressed.
+An evaluation form is completed for each resident every month no matter the length of the rotation and expected to be completed within 2 weeks.
+Any negative evaluations will be brought to the attention of the Program Director, who will bring it to the attention of the resident for discussion and review.
+Measures to correct any issues will be addressed.

 Resident performance is evaluated for each 2 times a year by the program director and the Clinical Competency Committee (CCC).
-The resident has access to the evaluations at all times through the evalue system.
+The resident has access to the evaluations at all times through the e- value system.